vikas-bandaru/exciting-java/docs/resources/handouts/methods.md

 - `methodName`: The name of the method, which should follow Java naming conventions.
 - `<parameter1_type>`, `<parameter2_type>`, ...: The data types of the method's parameters.
 - `parameter1`, `parameter2`, ...: The names of the method's parameters.

+- Methods consist of two parts: a *header* and a *body*.

+**Note: Method header**
+> It is important to distinguish between method headers and field declarations, because they can look quite similar.
+  *Example:*
+  We can tell that `getPrice` is a method and not a field because method headers always include a pair of parentheses – “(” and “)” – and no semicolon at the end of the header.

+**Note: Method body**
+> The method body is the remainder of the method after the header.
+It is always enclosed by a matching pair of curly brackets: “{“ and “}”.
+Method bodies contain the *declarations* and *statements* that define what an object does when that method is called.
+Declarations are used to create additional, temporary variable space, while statements describe the actions of the method.
+In `getPrice`, the method body contains a single statement, but we shall soon see examples where the method body consists of many lines of both declarations and statements.
+- Any set of declarations and statements between a pair of matching curly brackets is known as a *block*.
+So the body of the `TicketMachine` class, the bodies of the constructor, and all of the methods within the class are blocks.

+**Return statement**
+Within the body of `getPrice` there is a single statement:
+`return price;`
+This is called a *return statement*.
+- It is always the final statement of that method, because no further statements in the method will be executed once the return statement is executed.
+- Return types and return statements work together.
+The `int` return type of `getPrice` is a form of promise that the body of the method will do something that ultimately results in an integer value being calculated and returned as the method’s result.
+You might like to think of a method call as being a form of question to an object, and the return value from the method being the object’s answer to that question.
+In this case, when the `getPrice` method is called on a ticket machine, the question is, What do tickets cost?
+A ticket machine does not need to perform any calculations to be able to answer that, because it keeps the answer in its `price` field.
+So the method answers by just returning the value of that variable.
+As we gradually develop more-complex classes, we shall inevitably encounter more-complex questions that require more work to supply their answers.
+- "returning a value" means that some information is passed internally between two different parts of the program.
+One part of the program has requested information from an object via a method call, and the return value is the way the object passes that information back to the caller.
+- People often think it means that something is printed by the program.
+This is not the case at all — we shall see how printing is done when we look at the `printTicket` method.

+- A `void` return type means that the method does not return any value to its caller.
+This is significantly different from all other return types.
+- Within the body of a `void` method, this difference is reflected in the fact that there is *no return statement*.

 ### Forms of Methods
 1. **Method without parameters and return type `void`**